Rise to Success: Career Highlights of Gabrielle Union

 March 2014: Release of Vanilla Puddin' wine

-July 8, 2014: Union seeks information on Tanganyika Williams' murder
+July 8, 2014: Calls for Information on Tanganyika Williams' Murder

-On July 8, 2014, after the murder of Tanganyika Williams, the aunt of NBA player Matt Barnes, Gabrielle Union used Instagram and Twitter to ask for information regarding Tanganyika's killer to be reported to authorities.
+On July 8, 2014, after the murder of Tanganyika Williams, Matt Barnes' aunt, Gabrielle Union posted on Instagram and Twitter, urging anyone with information to contact authorities.

-October 2014: Union to design T-shirts for Women Are Watching campaign
+October 2014: Designing T-shirts for Women Are Watching Campaign

 In October 2014, it was announced that Gabrielle Union would be designing T-shirts to bring attention to the Women Are Watching campaign.

-In November 2014, the office of Atlanta Mayor Kasim Reed announced the "Take a Stand" campaign and its commission of a short film featuring Gabrielle Union and Tika Sumpter.
+In November 2014, Atlanta Mayor Kasim Reed's office announced the "Take a Stand" campaign and its commission of a short film featuring Gabrielle Union and Tika Sumpter.

-In April 2017, Gabrielle Union announced her first book, a memoir titled "We're Going to Need More Wine", featuring personal stories and reflections on sexuality, womanhood, friendship, race, marriage, and beauty.
+In April 2017, Gabrielle Union announced her first book, a memoir titled "We're Going to Need More Wine", featuring personal stories and reflections on various topics.

 We're Going to Need More Wine: Stories That Are Funny, Complicated, and True